-French PM loses confidence vote in blow to President Macron
+French government collapses after PM Bayrou ousted in confidence vote

 The National Assembly votes to bring down government led by PM Francois Bayou over its plans to cut about $52bn to reduce the country’s debt.